Dasharo/docs/docs/projects/trenchboot-aem.md

-The usage of DRT technologies like Intel Trusted Execution Technology (TXT) or AMD Secure Startup becomes more and more significant, for example, Dynamic Root of Trust for Measurement (DRTM) requirements of [Microsoft Secured Core PCs][1].
+The usage of DRT technologies like Intel Trusted Execution Technology (TXT) or AMD Secure Startup becomes more and more significant, for example, Dynamic Root of Trust for Measurement (DRTM) requirements of [Microsoft Secured Core PCs][ms_sec_core].
 In open-source projects, DRTM hasn't found its place yet, but that gradually changes.
-The demand on having firmware independent Roots of Trust is increasing and projects that satisfy this demand are growing, for instance, [TrenchBoot][2].
+The demand on having firmware independent Roots of Trust is increasing and projects that satisfy this demand are growing, for instance, [TrenchBoot][tb_org].
 TrenchBoot is a framework that allows individuals and projects to build security engines to perform launch integrity actions for their systems.
 The framework builds upon Boot Integrity Technologies (BITs) that establish one or more Roots of Trust (RoT) from which a degree of confidence that integrity actions were not subverted.
-The project has grown a lot thanks to the previous [NLnet NGI0 PET grant][3] and now it looks for further expansion into extensive use of the DRT technologies in open-source and security-oriented operating systems like [Qubes OS][4].
-[Qubes OS Anti Evil Maid (AEM)][5] software heavily depends on the availability of the DRTM technologies to prevent the [Evil Maid attacks][6].
+The project has grown a lot thanks to the previous [NLnet NGI0 PET grant][nlnet_opendrtm] and now it looks for further expansion into extensive use of the DRT technologies in open-source and security-oriented operating systems like [Qubes OS][qubes_os_org].
+[Qubes OS Anti Evil Maid (AEM)][it_aem] software heavily depends on the availability of the DRTM technologies to prevent the [Evil Maid attacks][em_attacks].
 However, the project hasn't evolved much since the beginning of 2018 and froze on the support of TPM 1.2 with Intel TXT in legacy boot mode (BIOS).
 This effectively limits the usage of this security software to older Intel machines only.
 TPM 1.2 implemented SHA1 hashing algorithm which is nowadays considered weak in the era of forever-increasing computer performance and quantum computing.
 The solution to this problem comes with a newer TPM 2.0 with more agile cryptographic algorithms and SHA256 implementation by default.
 Qubes OS AEM software suffers from the following:

 1. Lack of TPM 2.0 support to handle more secure hashes and safer design of the TPM firmware according to a newer specification.